PrimeSolar/docs/CONTRIBUTING.md

 ### Step 6: Commit the changes (Git)

-Commit the changes with a short message. <!-- (See below for more details on how to structure commit messages) -->
+Commit the changes with a short message (see below for more details on how we structure our [commit messages](#commit-messages)):
 ```
 git commit -m "<type>(<package>): <subject>"
 ```